 We are now accepting proposals for projects beginning July 1, 2019-June 30, 2020.
 Proposals will be accepted on a continual basis through March 31, 2020, or until all funding is expended.

 2019-20 Rapid Response Funding RFP 2019-20 Rapid Response Funding Cover Page2019-20 Rapid Response Funding Signature PagesPrior Funding Report Form

 The Seminar Speaker Series Program will provide funding to departments to host seminar speakers from other CSU campuses that they would not otherwise be able to invite.
 This program is intended to increase the exchange of ideas among campuses and ultimately lead to increased collaboration across campuses.

-The purpose of the new Short Course, Workshop and Symposia Funding Program is to stimulate the development and hosting of short courses, workshops or symposia on any topic that falls within or is related to the scope of COAST.
-The short course, workshop or symposia should promote inquiry, learning, and analysis with the intent to increase the knowledge base and expertise of CSU faculty members and students in particular.
+The purpose of the Short Course, Workshop and Symposium Funding Program is to stimulate the development and hosting of short courses, workshops or symposium on any topic that falls within or is related to the scope of COAST.
+The short course, workshop or symposium should promote inquiry, learning, and analysis with the intent to increase the knowledge base and expertise of CSU faculty members and students in particular.